arcus/education_modules/regular_expressions_groups/regular_expressions_groups.md

 However, when you are dealing with a string of **more than one character**, like the entire word "banana" being one alternative, or "B" being the other alternative, you can't use a list!

 As a reminder, a list is a token that represents **a single character** (which might repeat some number of times).
-You can't indicate a multi-character string in a list.  `[banana]`, for example, means "b, or a, or n, or a, or n, or a".
+You can't indicate a multi-character string in a list.  `[banana]`, for example, means "b, or a, or n, or a, or n, or a."

 Well, what if you added the correct **quantifier** to indicate six letters?  `[banana]{6}` means any of the approved letters six times.  "banana" would match, but so would "aaabbb" or "bababa" or "nanaba."